JamesWoolfenden/pike/README.md

 }
 ```

-I'm not finished with this yet as I am also working on bringing in resource names into the policies.

 ### Output

 If you select the -w flag, pike will write out the role/policy required to build your project into the .pike folder: